 Some relationships are able to survive infidelity, but poor self-esteem is an important obstacle to overcome if you want to rebuild your relationship with a straying partner.
-Moving on after infidelity requires partners to reestablish trust, respect, communication and affection, but this is difficult if one partner is struggling with the psychological repercussions of betrayal.
+Moving on can be challenging to do, especially after you’re partner was unfaithful.
+It requires trust to be established again, in addition to other things like communication.

 You Are Not To Blame For Your Partner’s Infidelity

-Acknowledging mistakes is crucial to rebuilding trust, but if the betrayed partner cannot rebuild self-esteem and confidence, he may end up taking some or all of the blame for getting cheated on.
+Acknowledging mistakes is crucial to rebuilding trust, but if the betrayed partner cannot rebuild self-esteem, then it may get to a pointing fingers argument and get nowhere.
 Not only does this reinforce the negative thoughts he may be having about himself and his worth as a romantic partner, but it allows the straying partner to dodge the responsibility for his or her own misdeeds.

 Cheaters who manage to convince themselves and others that they are not to blame for having one affair have a smooth path leading to their next affair.
 If it wasn’t their fault the first time, then it won’t be their fault the second, third or fourth time.
 If they are not to blame, then it must be their partners who need to change their attitudes and behaviors.